 Our Lord gave St Faustina a powerful prayer He wanted everyone to say: the Chaplet of Divine Mercy.

 The Chaplet can be said anytime, but Jesus asked that it be recited as a Novena especially on the nine days before the Feast of Mercy (starting on Good Friday).
 (A ‘novena’ simply means ‘nine’, and usually refers to saying the same prayer on nine consecutive days).

 He promised, “By this Novena (of Chaplets) I will grant every possible grace to souls”.

-You can find out how to say the Chaplet of Divine Mercy here:
+(Along with more guidance around how to say the Chaplet of Divine Mercy).

 Jesus said, “as often as you hear the clock strike the third hour, immerse yourself completely in My mercy, adoring and glorifying it; invoke its omnipotence for the whole world… It was the hour of grace for the whole world, when mercy triumphed over justice.”

 “O Blood and Water, which gushed forth from the Heart of Jesus as a fount of Mercy for us, I trust in You.”